 At FG2 and FG3, additional variability in the Q-SSC relationship was due to the changing sediment availability associated with quarrying operations and construction in the village.
-The high SSC values observed downstream of the quarry (FG2) during low Q were caused by two mechanisms: 1) precipitation events that did not result in a rise in stream stage above the storm threshold, but generated runoff from the quarry with high SSC and 2) manually washing fine sediment into the stream during rock crushing operations at the quarry.
+The high SSC values observed downstream of the quarry (FG2) during low Q were caused by two mechanisms: 1) precipitation events that did not result in a rise in stream stage above the storm threshold, but generated runoff from the quarry with high SSC and 2) washing fine sediment into the stream during rock crushing operations at the quarry.

-The maximum SSC sampled at FG2 (12,600 mg/L) and FG3 (3,500 mg/L) were sampled during the same storm event (03/05/2012), but during low Q (Q_FG3=287 L/sec) (Figure 9b and c).
+The maximum SSC sampled at FG2 (12,600 mg/L) and FG3 (3,500 mg/L) were sampled during the same rainfall event (03/05/2012), but during low Q (Q_FG3=287 L/sec) (Figure 9b and c).
 During this event, brief but intense precipitation caused high sediment runoff from the quarry, but did not increase Q above the defined storm threshold.
-The low amount of Q from forested areas draining to FG2 was too low to dilute the high amount of sediment from the quarry and village, causing the extremely high SSC.
-SSC was diluted further downstream at FG3 by the addition of runoff with lower SSC from impervious surfaces in the village.
+SSC was diluted further downstream of the quarry at FG3 by the addition of runoff with lower SSC in the village.

 Given the close proximity of the quarry to the stream, SSC downstream of the quarry can be highly influenced by mining activity like rock extraction, crushing, and/or hauling operations.
 During 2012, a common practice for removing fine sediment from crushed aggregate was to rinse it with water pumped from the stream.
 In the absence of retention structures the fine sediment was then discharged directly into the stream, causing high SSC during baseflow periods.
-Riverine discharge of fine sediment rinsed from aggregate was discontinued in 2013, corresponding with a lack of high SSC grab samples during low Q in 2013 (Figure 9b and c).
+Riverine discharge of fine sediment rinsed from aggregate was discontinued in 2013, corresponding with low SSC during low Q in 2013 (Figure 9b and c).
 In 2013 and 2014, waste sediment was piled on-site and severe erosion of these changing stockpiles caused high SSC during storm events.

 Cumulative Probable Error (PE)

-The measurement error (RMSE) for Q measurements (same for both FG1 and FG3) from the DUET-H/WQ LUT (Harmel et al., 2006) was 8.5 % overall, which included error in the area-velocity measurements (6%), continuous Q measurement in a natural channel (6%), pressure transducer error (0.1%), and streambed condition (firm, stable bed=0%).
+The measurement error (RMSE) for Q (same for both FG1 and FG3) from the DUET-H/WQ LUT (Harmel et al., 2006) was 8.5 % overall, which included error in the area-velocity measurements (6%), continuous Q measurement in a natural channel (6%), pressure transducer error (0.1%), and streambed condition (firm, stable bed=0%).
 The model errors (RMSE) for the stage-Q rating curve were 32% at FG3 using Manning's equation, and 22 % at FG1 using HEC-RAS.
 The RMSE for Q at FG1 was also applied to Q at FG2 because the specific water yield at FG1 is used to predict Q at FG2.

 The measurement errors (RMSE) from interpolated SSC measurements from the DUET/WQ LUT, were RMSE was 12.4% for sample collection, which included error from using an Autosampler with single-intake (11%), interpolating over a 30 min interval (5%), sampling during stormflows (3%), and 3.9% for sample analysis which included measuring SSC by filtration (3.9%).
 The model errors (RMSE) of the T-SSC relationships were 25% (5 mg/L) for the YSI and TS at FG1, 66% (82 mg/L) for the YSI at FG3, and 30% (37 mg/L) for the OBS at FG3.
 Cumulative Probable Error (RMSE %) for SSY estimates at FG1, FG2, and FG3 were calculated from the measurement errors for Q (8.5%) and SSC grab samples (16.3%), and the model errors of the respective stage-Q and T-SSC relationships for that location.
-Cumulative Probable Errors (PE) in SSY are presented with the SSY results below.
+Cumulative Probable Errors (PE) in SSY were xx% at FG1 and xx% at FG3.